Graduate Post-Baccalaureate Certificate

 - Courses may be applied to PA teaching certification and/or to M.Ed. in Special Education

-- Cohort model designed to increase student-to-student collaboration and provide social
+- Designed to increase student-to-student collaboration and provide social support for

 - Field placements arranged in student's community